 Saint Francis in Prayer by Caravaggio 1604

-The painting is unrecorded and therefore difficult to date, or even to distinguish the original from later copies.
-John Gash (see references, below) identifies a version in the Chiesa dei Cappuccini as a good copy of a lost original identified by some scholars with a painting in the Church of San Pietro, Carpineto Romano (Museo di Palazzo Venezia).
+The work is unrecorded in early inventories, making it difficult to date precisely or distinguish the original from later copies.
+Scholars such as John Gash note that a version in the Chiesa dei Cappuccini may be a faithful copy of a lost original, possibly the painting once housed in the Church of San Pietro, Carpineto Romano (now in Museo di Palazzo Venezia).
+Another version is referenced by Helen Langdon in the Galleria Nazionale d’Arte Antica, Palazzo Barberini.

 Comments